 'Despatch Rider' is featured in Classic Motorcycle magazine

 Despatch Rider on the Western Front 1915-18, in both hardback and paperback versions, can be bought direct from the editor - please email as below.
 The publishers, Pen and Sword Books, can also supply E-Pub and Kindle versions of the book.

 If you have any queries please email me:

-Pen and Sword have announced that they will be publishing a parerback edition of 'Despatch Rider' on 30st August this year.
-This follows the news that the hardback edition has sold out.
-You can pre-order the paperback via the Pen and Sword website: www.pen-and-sword.co.uk (quoting ISBN:
+Pen and Sword published the paperback edition of 'Despatch Rider' on 22nd August this year.
+The hardback edition has sold out although copies may still be available through Amazon.
+The paperback version can be obtained via the Pen and Sword website: www.pen-and-sword.co.uk (quoting ISBN:

 On 7th April 2017 I travelled to Arras for the commemoration of the WW1 battle there 100 years ago.
 Courtesy of Leger Holidays and their excellent battlefield guide, Gary Ashley, I was able to see many of the cemeteries, memorials and battlefields around Arras, including those at Monchy le Preux where my great uncle, Sgt Albert Simpkin served with the 37th Division and won his Military Medal.

 On 9th April we went to the Vimy Memorial, along with about 30,000 others, including a great many Canadians.
 Highlights of the afternoon's programme included a fly past by five replica WW1 aircraft, Mounties, marching bands and not forgetting speeches by Prince Charles, President Hollande and Prime Minister Trudeau.

 A memorable occasion was marred by chaotic transport arrangements after the event was over, and a serious shortage of food - not like the French to run out of food!